-Even here in coffee-loving America 80% of households have tea in their cupboards and iced tea is now even more popular here than soda (note that much of these teas are actually tisanes, or 'tea' if you can pronounce inverted commas).
+Aside from water, tea is the most popular beverage in the world!
+Even here in coffee-loving America, 80% of households have tea in their cupboards, and iced tea is now even more popular than soda.

-In Britain it is famously the national drink and carries a lot of emotion, with the most common source of family strife being poorly made tea.
-(I have guestimated that last statistic, but I expect it’s true.)
-In India, chai wallahs are an ever-present sight and the country is the largest consumer of tea in the world, drinking 30% of global tea output each year.
+In Britain, tea is famously the national drink, with poorly-made tea being the cause for many an argument.
+In India, chai wallahs are an ever-present sight, and the country is the largest consumer of tea in the world, drinking 30% of global tea output each year.

-And yet, very few people know where tea and 'tea' (tisanes) come from, how they are made, what they look like or about the different types.
-Let’s start with the basics.
+And yet, very few people know where tea and "tea" (tisanes) come from, how they are made, what they look like, or about the different types.
+In this article, we'll cover: